hudmhelmi/planguin/README.md

 2. `planguin.db`: This is the SQLite database file that stores user information and task data.
 It contains two tables, "users" for storing user details and "tasks" for storing task information.

+3. `planguin.db.sql`: These are the SQLite commands used to generate `planguin.db`.

-3. `templates`: This directory contains HTML templates used for rendering the web pages.
+4. `templates`: This directory contains HTML templates used for rendering the web pages.
 It includes the following templates:
    - `index.html`: The main page that displays the user's tasks, pending and completed.
    - `login.html`: The login page where users can enter their credentials to log in.
    - `register.html`: The registration page where users can create a new account.
    - `change.html`: The page used for changing the username or password.
    - `layout.html`: The layout containing elements such as a navbar and flashes from which all pages are extended from.

+5. `static`: This directory contains custom styles.
+   - `styles.css`: This contains a variety of styles to customise the look of all the pages on top of the default styles by Bootstrap.

 ## Design Choices - Iceberg Aesthetics

 1. **Flask**: Flask is a lightweight and easy-to-use web framework, making it a good choice for this project.
 It provides the necessary tools for routing, handling HTTP requests, and rendering templates.

+2. **Bootstrap**: Bootstrap is a framework enabling quick theming of all the pages.

-2. **SQLite3**: SQLite3 is used as the database system for its simplicity and self-contained nature.
+3. **SQLite3**: SQLite3 is used as the database system for its simplicity and self-contained nature.
 Since this application doesn't require complex data relationships, SQLite is a suitable choice.

-3. **Password Hashing**: The `generate_password_hash` and `check_password_hash` functions from `werkzeug.security` are used to securely hash and verify user passwords.
+4. **Password Hashing**: The `generate_password_hash` and `check_password_hash` functions from `werkzeug.security` are used to securely hash and verify user passwords.
 This ensures that passwords are not stored in plain text and enhances security.

-4. **Consistent Error Handling**: The application includes error handling for various scenarios, such as empty form fields, duplicate usernames during registration, incorrect passwords during login, and non-existent tasks during updates and deletions.
+5. **Consistent Error Handling**: The application includes error handling for various scenarios, such as empty form fields, duplicate usernames during registration, incorrect passwords during login, and non-existent tasks during updates and deletions.

-5. **Separation of Concerns**: The code is organized into separate route handlers, which enhances readability and maintainability.
+6. **Separation of Concerns**: The code is organized into separate route handlers, which enhances readability and maintainability.
 Each route handles a specific functionality of the application.

-6. **User Interface**: The application utilizes simple HTML templates for the user interface, making it easy to understand and modify.
+7. **User Interface**: The application utilizes simple HTML templates for the user interface, making it easy to understand and modify.

-7. **Dropdown Edit Menus**: Improved user experience by integrating edit forms directly into the task table!
+8. **Dropdown Edit Menus**: Improved user experience by integrating edit forms directly into the task table!

 Planguin embraces the chilly spirit of penguins to bring you a user-friendly and delightful task management experience.
 Let the penguin adventure begin! 🐧❄️